 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-24.8% of commuters here travel more than one hour just one-way to work.
+21.8% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
-This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.8% of all neighborhoods in America.
+This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.7% of all neighborhoods in America.

 An interesting characteristic about the neighborhood is that there are more incarcerated people living here than 99.5% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.

 The neighbors in the neighborhood in Calvin are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 75.8% of U.S. neighborhoods.
-In addition, 4.3% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 66.9% of America's neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 82.4% of U.S. neighborhoods.
+With 12.9% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 56.9% of U.S. neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the neighborhood, 39.7% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 27.0% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (22.5%), and 10.5% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the neighborhood, 42.0% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 22.1% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (20.6%), and 14.6% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-In the neighborhood in Calvin, LA, residents most commonly identify their ethnicity or ancestry as Irish (12.3%).
-There are also a number of people of German ancestry (4.4%), and residents who report French roots (4.2%), and some of the residents are also of English ancestry (2.4%), along with some South American ancestry residents (1.6%), among others.
+In the neighborhood in Calvin, LA, residents most commonly identify their ethnicity or ancestry as German (7.6%).
+There are also a number of people of Irish ancestry (6.7%), and residents who report French roots (4.6%), and some of the residents are also of South American ancestry (4.4%), along with some Asian ancestry residents (2.3%), among others.
+In addition, 18.2% of the residents of this neighborhood were born in another country.

-How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
-Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
-Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in neighborhood spend between 30 and 45 minutes commuting one-way to work (28.9% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
-However, there is also a significant group of residents (24.8%) who commute over an hour in each direction.
+Even if your neighborhood is walkable, you may still have to drive to your place of work.
+Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
+The greatest number of commuters in neighborhood spend between 30 and 45 minutes commuting one-way to work (27.0% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+However, there is also a significant group of residents (21.8%) who commute over an hour in each direction.